 It didn't take long for me to get right out to the middle of the gigantic square field.
-This entailed pulling off more than 90 meters (300 feet) of 200 pound Dacron from the old hose reel.
+This entailed pulling off more than 90 m (300 ft.) of 200 pound Dacron from the old hose reel.
 Even so, many attempts to launch the big patchwork diamond failed to produce more than half a minute or so of air time.

 Patchwork Diamond Drifts

-Why not the big Patchwork Diamond, as I have dubbed it now.
+Why not put up the big Patchwork Diamond, as I have dubbed it now.
 This club kite is a bit of a barge, with its fiberglass tubes and metal fittings.
-The wind today was mainly in the Gentle range, gusting just into Moderate.
+The wind today was mainly in the gentle range, gusting just into moderate.
 The wind meter registered 12 kph with a gust to 20 soon after I arrived at the field.

 Some time was spent hauling the big diamond up in every gust that came through.
 Being from the east, which is overland here, there was nothing smooth about the conditions.
-But eventually the kite settled down for a while, on 75 meters (250 feet) of 200 pound Dacron.
+But eventually the kite settled down for a while, on 75 m (250 ft.) of 200 pound Dacron.

 The Patchwork Diamond does not seem to be a particularly efficient kite since it rarely makes 45 degrees of line angle.
-Over quite a range of wind speeds.
+And that's over quite a range of wind speeds.
 But I might try adjusting the towing point even further forward to reduce drag.
-Since it's last outing, the 3 bridle lines had been lengthened as planned, and this did seem to reduce the flexing of the vertical spar.
+Since its last outing, the three bridle lines had been lengthened as planned, and this did seem to reduce the flexing of the vertical spar.

-The rolled up plastic hanging from one tip had the desired effect, keeping the kite straighter in gusts.
-Not to mention an extra few degrees of line angle.
-I think it looks less distracting than an entire tail hanging off just one side of the kite...
+The rolled up plastic hanging from one tip had the desired effect.
+It kept the kite straighter in gusts, not to mention producing an extra few degrees of line angle.
+I think it looks less distracting than an entire tail hanging off just one side of the kite.

 Big Diamond Lumbers Aloft

-The kite had a patch-work sail of rip-stop nylon and tubular fiberglass spars.
-Paired to the big square-shaped diamond was a tail of small diamonds end-to-end.
-Each tail diamond had a light fiberglass rod running horizontally from side-tip to side-tip.
+The kite had a patchwork sail of ripstop nylon and tubular fiberglass spars.
+Paired to the big square-shaped diamond was a tail of small diamonds joined end to end.
+Each tail diamond had a light fiberglass rod running horizontally from side tip to side tip.

-In no time the kite was up and pulling strongly.
-On about 60 meters of line I flew for a while to just observe.
+In no time, the kite was up and pulling strongly.
+On about 60 m (200 ft.) of line, I flew for a while to just observe.
 For such a large kite, the line angle seemed quite poor, so I brought it down and shifted the towing point forward a little to relieve the pressure.
 The kite was certainly pulling hard.
-On the spring scales, the tension popped up to 7 or 8 kg during a gust.
+On the spring scales, the tension popped up to seven or eight kilograms during a gust.

 To keep the kite more upright, I added in a second length of banner-style tail, leaving the flat diamonds trailing on the end.
 With the extra stability it was decided to let out more line.
-In the end, there was over 90 meters (300 feet) of 200 pound Dacron buzzing away in the Moderate breeze.
+In the end, there was over 90 m (300 ft.) of 200 pound Dacron buzzing away in the moderate breeze.

 Polka Dot Diamond Drifts

-So yesterday, with a gusty light breeze outside and bonus winter sunshine, it seemed prudent to get the Diamond up for a test fly.
-Before the weather closed in as forecast.
+So yesterday, with a gusty light breeze outside and bonus winter sunshine, it seemed prudent to get the diamond up for a test fly.
+And that before the weather closed in as forecast.

-Down at the reserve, the kite was easily launched and flew briefly on 30m (100 feet) of 50 pound Dacron line.
+Down at the reserve, the kite was easily launched and flew briefly on 30 m (100 ft.) of 50 pound Dacron line.
 'Briefly' because the air was quite active despite the time of year.
-Clearly, it would take more than a short length of line to ensure the kite stayed up, despite it's excellent wind range.
+Clearly, it would take more than a short length of line to ensure the kite stayed up, despite its excellent wind range.

-Moving to a better location on the field, I soon had over 60 meters (200 feet) of line out and the Diamond was doing well.
-Quite a sight against the blue sky and high-level clouds.
+Moving to a better location on the field, I soon had over 60 m (200 ft.) of line out and the diamond was doing well.
+It was quite a sight against the blue sky and high-level clouds.
 Large shifts in wind direction were nudging the kite left and right.
-Also, sudden decreases and increases in wind speed were causing just as sudden ups and downs in the brightly dotted Diamond's flight path.
+Also, sudden decreases and increases in wind speed were causing just as sudden ups and downs in the brightly dotted diamond's flight path.

 It was test flight complete, with video proof of a coping kite in the rough air!

-It's Kite Festival time again, here in Adelaide, South Australia.
-Once again I hope to put up a moderately long train of Diamonds.
+It's kite festival time again, here in Adelaide, South Australia.
+Once again I hope to put up a moderately long train of diamonds.
 From previous experience, long plastic tails tend to get wrapped around the flying line.
-Particularly when the wind speed drops off and the train assumes a shallow angle.
+This is particularly a problem when the wind speed drops off, and the train assumes a shallow angle.

-So today was a try-out with 3 different sized plastic drogues that were whipped up just yesterday.
-Out at the field, the breeze was only gusting to around 20kph.
-But even so it would provide a fair indication of how effective the drogues would be.
-Just on one kite, for speed and simplicity.
+So today was a tryout with three different sized plastic drogues that were whipped up just yesterday.
+Out at the field, the breeze was only gusting to around 20 kph.
+But even so, it would provide a fair indication of how effective the drogues would be.
+For speed and simplicity, this was done on just one kite.

-The first drogue tied on was the middle size.
-120cm circumference at the front and 50cm long.
-Rather big for a 1m tall Diamond?
+The first drogue tied on was the middle size which had a 120 cm circumference at the front and was 50 cm long.
+Do you think that's rather big for a 1 m (3 ft.) tall diamond?
 Well, this particular kite always needed plenty of tail, being much like a fighter kite in outline.
 Somewhat to my surprise, the drogue seemed quite a bit too big.
 The kite tended to pitch down when the drogue caught a bit of extra pressure.
 Also, the kite struggled to climb far in the light breeze.

-Changing to the smallest drogue of the 3, I tried again.
-This time the kite did better, but still seemed to lack it's usual climbing ability.
+Changing to the smallest drogue of the three, I tried again.
+This time the kite did better, but still seemed to lack its usual climbing ability.
 And then came an idea...
-Fishing around in my kite gear bag, I soon found an older drogue that was even smaller than the one currently on the kite...
+Fishing around in my kite gear bag, I soon found an older drogue that was even smaller than the one currently on the kite.

-Soon the Diamond was away.
+Soon the diamond was away.
 Up and up it went, the old drogue looking very fine in proportion.
-As well as providing completely adequate stability.
+As well, it provided completely adequate stability.
 Great!
 That'll do.
-The largest recently-made drogue didn't get a look-in.
+The largest recently-made drogue didn't even get considered.

-Now to create a template to make up 8 or so new drogues.
-Plus another template with dimensions 20% smaller, which should be sufficient in light winds.
+Now to create a template to make up eight or so new drogues.
+Plus I'll make another template with dimensions 20% smaller, which should be sufficient in light winds.

-Hopefully wasted time at the Festival will be minimized.
-Flying time maximized.
-No wrap-around messes this time!
+Hopefully, wasted time at the festival will be minimized and hence flying time maximized.
+There won't be any wrap-around messes this time!

 The traditional frame is quite tricky to do in paper.
 Hence the first experiment has been with the diagonal spars separated into unconnected upper and lower portions.
-A 4-point bridle prevents the kite folding up.
-The idea seemed to work quite well in flight...
+A four-leg bridle prevents the kite folding up.
+The idea seemed to work quite well in flight.

 air, but was hampered by limited stability.
-Despite having plenty of
+This was despite having plenty of

 tail.
-However, from experience with tiny 1-Skewer barn doors years ago,
+However, from experience with the tiny 1-Skewer Barn Door years ago,

 I'd say it just needs more dihedral.